lynnpepin/lynndotpy_xyz/content/posts/recommendations.md

 > - Wirecutter and Rtings for product reviews (to replace Reddit.)
 > - OBS for screen recording and streaming.
 > - DaVinci Resolve for video editing.
 > - micro for an easy-to-use terminal editor...
-But also Helix.
+But also Helix, for those wanting a more powerful terminal editor.
 > - Fastmail + Porkbun for personal email.